Lartsch/FediAct/README.md

 - Supports Mastodon v3 + v4
 - Follow, boost, bookmark, reply and favourite on external instances while only being logged in to your home instance
 - Show following status and toot status (boosted, faved, bookmarked) on external instances
-- Single click to execute action, double click to redirect to content on home instance (bookmark, favourite, boost)
+- Single click to execute action only, double click to redirect to content on home instance
 - Reply button on external instances always redirects to home instance and enters reply-mode
 - Customizable